clarkjo-vmware/airgap-helm/README.md

 - **Invalid Image Reference**: If you see messages like "Skipping invalid image reference", it typically means the image name or format is incorrect.
 Ensure that all image references follow the standard Docker image format: `repository/name:tag`.

 - **Docker Errors**: Ensure that Docker is running and that you have sufficient privileges to pull and push images.
 You may need to run the script with elevated permissions if necessary.

----

-## License

-This script is provided as-is with no warranty.
-Feel free to modify it to suit your needs.

----

-Let me know if you need further modifications or if something is unclear!